Michele Besaggio: Youth career

 Besaggio started playing football in 2006, aged four, when he joined a local grassroots club in Merlara.
 He then played for Urbana, before entering Vicenza's youth sector at the age of 14.
 He spent two years with the Biancorossi, before being released and subsequently signed by Genoa in August 2018.

 Having impressed in his performances for the under-17 team in his first months at the club, Besaggio was then promoted to the under-19 side, as he featured for them in the Torneo di Viareggio in March 2019.
 The midfielder spent three more seasons with Genoa's Primavera team (which he also captained), without making a single official appearance for the senior squad.

 Juventus Next Gen

 On 25 August 2022, Besaggio joined Serie A club Juventus on a year-long loan, with an option to make the deal permanent, and was promptly assigned to their reserve team.

 On 3 September, he made his professional debut, coming on as a substitute for Samuel Iling-Junior in the Serie C match against Trento, which ended in a 2-0 win for his side.
 He then scored his first professional goal on 2 October, netting a penalty kick in the 1-1 league draw against Pergolettese.

+Brescia

+On 29 August 2023, Besaggio signed with Brescia.

+Avellino

+On 18 July 2025, Besaggio joined Avellino on a three-year contract.